microsoft/computervision-recipes/README.md

 These examples are provided as [Jupyter notebooks](scenarios) and common [utility functions](utils_cv).
 All examples use PyTorch as the underlying deep learning library.

+## Target Audience

+Our target audience for this repository includes data scientists and machine learning engineers with varying levels of Computer Vision knowledge as our content is source-only and targets custom machine learning modelling.
+The utilities and examples provided are intended to be solution accelerators for real-world vision problems.

 ## Get Started

 To get started, navigate to the [Setup Guide](SETUP.md), which lists